 Your Decision Should Be Based on Facts, Not Fear

-Am I telling you not to have a mammogram?
+Am I telling you not to have a mammogram procedure?
 No. But I am telling you that the evidence of benefit is slight to nonexistent and in no way warrants the scare tactics that are widely used.

 Even Otis Brawley, the Chief Medical Officer of the American Cancer Society, said, “We don’t want people to panic, but I’m admitting that American medicine has overpromised when it comes to screening.
 The advantages to screening have been exaggerated.”

-The bottom line: Do your research and make your own decision based on facts, not fear.
+The bottom line: Do your research and make your own decision about a mammogram screening based on facts, not fear.

 More Dr. Whitaker Advice on Useless Medicine